 If you let residential property

 You can only claim for items in residential property if either:

 - you run a furnished holiday lettings business

-- the item is in the common parts of a residential building, eg a table in the hallway of a block of flats
+- the item is in the common parts of a residential building, for example a table in the hallway of a block of flats